-Virtual Machine of daScript consists of a small execution context, which manages stack and heap allocation.
-The compiled program itself is a Tree of “Nodes” (called SimNode) which can evaluate virtual function.
+The Virtual Machine of daScript consists of a small execution context, which manages stack and heap allocation.
+The compiled program itself is a Tree of “Nodes” (called SimNode) which can evaluate virtual functions.
 These Nodes don’t check argument types, assuming that all such checks were done by compiler.
 Why tree-based?
 Tree-based interpreters are slow!

 Yes, Tree-based interpreters are infamous for their low performance compared to byte-code interpreters.

 However, this opinion is typically based on a comparison between AST (abstract syntax tree) interpreters of dynamically typed languages with optimized register- or stack-based optimized interpreters.
 Due to their simplicity of implementation, AST-based interpreters are also seen in a lot of “home-brewed” naive interpreters, giving tree-based interpreters additional bad fame.
 The AST usually contains a lot of data that is useless or unnecessary for interpretation, and big tree depth and complexity.

 It is also hard to even make an AST interpreter of a statically typed language which will somehow benefit from statically typed data - basically each tree node visitor will still return both the value and type information in generic form.

 In comparison, a good byte-code VM interpreter of a typical dynamically typed language will feature a tight core loop of all or the most frequent instructions (probably with computed goto) and additionally can statically (or during execution) infer types and optimize code for it.

 Register- and stack-based- VMs each have their own trade-offs, notably with generally fewer generated instructions/fused instructions, fewer memory moves/indirect memory access for register-based VMs, and smaller instruction sets and easier implementation for stack-based VMs.